setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

 This property defines how the progress line is aligned in relation to empty line.
-You can undestand the modes as the preset values, that defines in wich direction the progress line grows.
+You can undestand the modes as the preset that helps you to easy align lines as you need.

 - `mode`:
   - `normal`: this is the default value and both lines are aligned at the base line (centered).
   <img width="100" height="50" src="https://github.com/setaman/Bilder/blob/master/ellipse-normal.png">

-  - `in`: the progress line is inside the empty circle and grows inside
+  - `in`: the progress line is inside the empty circle
   <img width="100" height="40" src="https://github.com/setaman/Bilder/blob/master/ellipse-in.png">

-   - `in-over`: the progress line is also inside the empty circle but overlap the empty circle and grows inside
+   - `in-over`: the progress line is also inside the empty circle but overlap the empty circle
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-in.over.png">

   - `out`: the progress line is outside the empty circle
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-out.png">

-  - `out-over`: the progress line is also outside the empty circle but overlap the empty circle and grows outside
+  - `out-over`: the progress line is also outside the empty circle but overlap the empty circle
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-out-over.png">

   - `bottom`: the progress line is aligned at the bottom of the empty circle